-The ROTC program has two phases: The Basic Course, usually taken during the freshman and sophomore years, involves study of Army history, organization, and structure.
+The ROTC program has two phases: The Basic Course is usually taken during the freshman and sophomore years of college.
+It involves the study of Army history, organization, and structure.
 Students can expect to learn basic military skills, such as rifle marksmanship, first aid training, and land navigation.
-The Advanced Course, taken in the junior and senior years, focuses on tactical operations and military instruction.
+The Advanced Course is typically taken in the junior and senior years, and it focuses on tactical operations and military instruction.
 Management, leadership, and command techniques are stressed throughout both courses.

-IUP’s Military Science Department is housed in one of the largest ROTC facilities on the East Coast, including classrooms with multimedia and Internet capability, an indoor range for pistol and rifle range, and a gym.
+IUP’s Military Science Department is housed in one of the largest ROTC facilities on the East Coast, Pierce Hall.
+Our facilities include classrooms with multimedia and Internet capabilities, an indoor pistol and rifle range, and a gym.
 There is also a computer lab and lounge for cadets to work, study, or relax.
 The Cadet Lounge is the main location for students in ROTC to get tutored in academic and ROTC curriculum.
 Cadets also have access to an outdoor track, several athletic fields and facilities, and a leadership laboratory.

-In addition to being useful in both military and civilian careers, skills gained through the ROTC program will set participants up for success in the military, and they are highly sought after by a wide range of employers.
+The skills learned and developed through the ROTC program will set participants up for success in the military, and they are highly sought after by a wide range of employers.

 When you make a gift in support of our department, you invest in the world's next generation of leaders.
 Scholarships and program support create the best possible student experience.